ionic-team/capacitor-docs/docs/main/vs-code-ext/dependencies.md

 - `Info` to display the npm web page for this dependency
 - `Uninstall` to remove the dependency from the project

 Some dependencies that require additional migration steps may be done automatically for you.
-For example: updating `@ionic/angular-toolkit` will migration `angular.json` to remove unneeded sections or add `@ionic/cordova-builders` for Cordova projects.
+For example: updating `@ionic/angular-toolkit` will migrate `angular.json` to remove unneeded sections or add `@ionic/cordova-builders` for Cordova projects.

 :::note
 Hover over any dependency and click the `...` to show all available versions you can install for that dependency.